grindsa/acme2certifier/docs/dogtag_ca_handler.md

 ## Limitations

-- Dogtag CA requires that all certificate signing requests (CSRs) include a Common Name (CN) in the subject.
+- By default Dogtag CA requires that all certificate signing requests (CSRs) include a Common Name (CN) in the subject.
 CSRs without a CN will be rejected.
+There is an [option to create a profile copying the first SAN to CN](../.github/actions/wf_specific/dogtag_ca_handler/dogtag_prep/action.yml#L126) if an CSR without CN gets submitted.
 - Only profiles enabled and configured on the Dogtag CA can be used for enrollment.
 Ensure the required profiles are available and enabled.
 - The handler supports workflows where certificate requests may require approval.
 Ensure your Dogtag CA is configured accordingly.